MouadAssouam/Spellbook/README.md

 > For developers who want to build MCP tools without writing boilerplate.

 Build MCP (Model Context Protocol) tools in 30 seconds instead of hours.

-Works with VS Code, Kiro, Cursor, Windsurf, and any VS Code fork.
+**Optimized for Kiro** — fully tested and working.
+Support for other VS Code forks (Cursor, Windsurf, etc.) coming soon.

 <!-- TODO: Add screenshot/GIF of the Haunted Grimoire sidebar here -->